Purple Day Celebration and illuminations

 Due to the impacts of Coronavirus (COVID-19), Epilepsy Queensland has with deep regret decided to postpone our Purple Day celebration at South Bank.
 We will work with our partners to find a date later in the year when it is safer to participate in “non-essential events” in line with State and National Health Department advice or be back bigger and better for Purple Day 2021.
 Thank you to everyone who has expressed an interest in this event.

-Your health and safety remains our primary concern, so please take care and follow the instructions of Queensland Health during this time.
+Your health and safety remain our primary concern, so please take care and follow the instructions of Queensland Health during this time.

 For an update on coronavirus and epilepsy visit our website or If you wish to discuss this event or, please contact our team 1300 852 853.

 Purple Landmark Illuminations